m-saeid/ModeNetR_PointSkipNet/README.md

 ## Homepage
 <!-- For more information about the project, please refer to our [project homepage](). -->
-The article will be available soon...
+The paper will be available soon...

 ## Prerequisites
 The latest codes are tested on:<br />